Foundations of Psychology and Sociology for Health Professionals

 NOTE: Students who have placements and therefore may not be able to attend the exam during the formal exam period will need to discuss their individual situation with the co-ordinator as early as possible to the commencement of the course.

-1. developed an appreciation of different core areas of psychology and sociology that have contributed to intervention, treatment strategies, and health policy;
+1. demonstrate an appreciation of different core areas of psychology and sociology that have contributed to intervention, treatment strategies, and health policy;

-3. gained an initial understanding of the factors that impact on diagnosis and treatment in a professional health setting.
+3. demonstrate an understanding of the factors that impact on diagnosis and treatment in a professional health setting.

 The course will introduce key issues such as: pain, stress, anxiety, depression, psychosis as they relate to allied health professionals.

 The sociological component of the course introduces sociological approaches to health and well being.

 The content encourages students to think about how social determinants impact on health and society, including how health services are delivered.